bitcoinusacoin/bitcoinusacoin/ReadMe.md

-# BitcoinUSA coin
+# BitcoinUSA coin - BUS
 A new USA cryptocurrency based on Bitcoin blockchain frameworks for buying and paying for cloud services from MSFT Azure.
+Symbol: BUS

 Currently can be mined on GPU Windows and Linux PC's!